WeblateOrg/weblate/docs/admin/access.rst

 .. image:: /images/project-access.png

-To allow access to this project, you have to add the privilege to do so either directly to the given user or group of users in Django admin interface, or by using user management on the project page as described in :ref:`manage-acl`.
+To allow access to this project, you have to add the privilege either directly to the given user, or group of users in the Django admin interface, or by using user management on the project page, as described in :ref:`manage-acl`.

 .. note::

-    Even with ACL enabled some summary information will be available about your project:
+    Even with ACL turned on, some summary info will be available about your project:

-    * Site wide statistics includes counts for all projects
+    * Statistics for the whole instance, including counts for all projects.
-    * Site wide languages summary includes counts for all projects
+    * Language summary for the whole instance, including counts for all projects.

 .. _autogroup:

 Automatic group assignments
 ---------------------------

-You can configure Weblate to automatically add users to groups based on their email.
+You can set up Weblate to automatically add users to groups based on their email addresses.
 This automatic assignment happens only at the time of account creation.

-This can be configured in the Django admin interface (in the :guilabel:`Accounts` section).
+This can be set up in the Django admin interface (in the :guilabel:`Accounts` section).

 .. note::

-    The automatic group assignment for the `Users` and `Viewers` groups will be always created by Weblate on migrations, in case you want to disable it, simply set the regular expression to ``^$``, what will never match.
+    The automatic group assignment for the `Users` and `Viewers` groups will always be created by Weblate upon migrations, in case you want to turn it off, simply set the regular expression to ``^$``, which will never match.

 .. _auth-model: